Surprising Reasons to Minimize Kids Clothing

-A few years ago I was certainly not a mom wh0 thought I could ever minimize kid’s clothes.
+A few years ago I was certainly not a mom who thought I could ever minimize kids clothing.
 One of the things I loved most about having little girls was dressing them up in cute little outfits.
 Ruffles, bows, sparkles.

-I shopped for them a lot and not just in one place.
-I checked out box stores, boutique stores, small shops, resale shops, online resale shops, anywhere that might have something cute to add to my children’s wardrobe.
+I shopped a lot and not just in one place.
+I checked out box stores, boutique stores, small shops, resale shops, online resale shops, anywhere that might have something cute to add to my girls wardrobes.

 The other women in my family also have the same sort of problem.
-We are all a sucker for a good deal and a cute print.
+We are suckers for a good deal and a cute print.
 My girls were getting clothing from everywhere.

 I was drowning in little girl clothes.
 Overflowing closets, bins under our beds, in our garage, in my parents’ garage.

 I needed to purge my kids’ closets.
-I needed to purge my kids’ clothing stash.
+I needed to get on board and minimize kids’ clothing.

 If we are being honest, as much as I knew I needed to do it, the idea of doing it was overwhelming.

 Then, by chance, I watched a movie that made me rethink my entire philosophy on clothing.
 It was about the way our fast fashion industry works.
 Its called The True Cost.
 If you have never watched it I’m straight-up begging you to make a point to see it.
 Netflix had it for a while but you can get it here on Amazon too.